How to set up OpenThread Border Router on Ubuntu

 Start OTBR

-With everything configured, we can now start and enable the services:
+By default the services are disabled and not started.
+After everything is configured, we can start and enable the services:

 sudo snap start --enable openthread-border-router